amartner/amartner.github.io/index.md

 ---

 <p align="justify">
 I am a fifth-year Economics Ph.D. student at UCLA.
-My research interests are in macroeconomics and industrial organization.
+My research interests are in Macroeconomics and Industrial Organization with a focus on Production Networks.
 </p>

 ## Working Papers